 Other InformationThe Biology Teaching and Learning Centre is located in Building 116.
 Alternatively you can email email@example.com to request a permission code to enrol in this course.

 - Practical reports, tutorial test and assignments (total: 75%; LO 1, 2, 3, 4, 5)

 - Final examination (25%; LO 1, 2, 3)

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadTwo lectures per week, up to eight laboratory sessions of up to four hours each and eight one-hour tutorials.
+WorkloadTwo lectures per week, up to eight laboratory sessions of up to four hours each and eight one-hour workshops.